apache/mynewt-site/docs/os/tutorials/air_quality_ble.md

 ## Air quality sensor project via Bluetooth

-This is a follow-on project to the [Basic Air Quality Sensor](air_quality_sensor.md) project so it is assumed that you have worked through that project and have your CO2 sensor working properly with your Arduino Primo board.
+This is a follow-on project to the [Basic Air Quality Sensor](air_quality_sensor.md) project; so it is assumed that you have worked through that project and have your CO<sub>2</sub> sensor working properly with your Arduino Primo board.

 So let's get started making this thing Bluetooth enabled!